 Eagle for a Day Program

-The Eagle for a Day Program begins every year in mid-September and continues until early December.
-Each day in that time frame that Gonzaga has a normal class day, we will host Eagle for a Day visitors.
+A: The Eagle for a Day Program will begin in mid-September and will continue until early December.
+Nearly every day in that time frame that Gonzaga has a normal class day, we will host Eagle for a Day visitors.

 The Admissions Office is on the first floor of Dooley Hall.
-Once you enter, walk straight towards Our Lady's Chapel (as is our tradition, please do not step on the School Seal on the ground!) and turn left.
-The Admissions Office is the first door on the left.
-Ask for Mr. Mike Hanagan, who will introduce you to your freshman guide.
+Go inside the doors and proceed to the school Seal, which is in the floor in front of Our Lady's Chapel.
+As is our tradition, please do not step on the Seal.
+Turn left, and the Admissions Office is the first door on the left.
+You will be greeted by a member of the Admissions Team.

 Annual Fall Open House